 The Southern Tier is a special place.
 I have raised two children, Nikko (25) and Samuel (21), here because of the strong values of this district and the hardworking community.

-However, in recent years I have watched our district suffer as the local economy lags.
+My parents’ lesson–that success meant choices–is at the heart of my platform and my campaign.
+The people of the 23rd deserve to have opportunities in their lives, however in recent years I have watched our district suffer as the local economy lags.
 Too many friends and neighbors are losing farms and businesses.
 Families are split apart as children must move far away to find employment.
 Meanwhile, a political divide has grown in our district.
 Congressman Reed has exploited this rift to distract from the fact that he votes again and again for corporate interests and lobbyists instead of the needs of his own constituents.
 This district cannot just be a place for only Republicans or only Democrats—that’s not how democracy works!